BraedenWorcester/S3-Cloudflare-Demo/README.md

 # Purpose and Outcome

 This project was an attempt to gauge the viability of hosting a static website on S3, and distributing it via CloudFront.
-With the ease of set up and fast global results, I have determined this to be a resoundingly potent method of getting a static website up and running.
+With the ease of set up and fast global results, I have determined this to be a resoundingly effective method of getting a static website up and running.